zipzit/Covid-Bluetooth-Stethoscope/Solution_Concepts.md

 Notes:
-  vjmichael/mvang said they would contact Stemoscope to see about collaboration possibilities.
+  Michael Vang/mvang said they would contact Stemoscope to see about collaboration possibilities.
 (3/28)

 ### Solution Space 3:   Reuse the stethoscope/cup - Stethoscope Only ###